HBSequence/Sequence.Plugins/README.md

 Sequence.Plugins
 ==========

+(No longer maintained.
+Please make your own Fork to adapt)

 This repository is a collection of Plugins and sample projects for MvvmCross/Xamarin.
 Currently it consists of the following Plugins:

 - **InfiniteScrollPlugin** - A Plugin which facilitates forward-only incremental scrolling for a paged data source.